What personal information do we collect from the people that visit our website?

-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, payment information or other details to help you with your experience.
+When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, payment information, and other details that are required for the transaction.

 When do we collect information?